 This is what we do in our schools:

 Staff who prepare food have at least Level 1 Food Hygiene Certificate.
-At Church Hill our Food Standards Agency Food Hygiene Rating is 5, the maximum score.
+At Church Hill our Food Standards Agency Food Hygiene Rating is 5,and at Low Hall our score is 4.

 Small groups cook regularly as part of the curriculum.